corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/writing-custom-services.md

 ```

 {{< note >}}
-The interface MyServiceInterface will be registered and injected and _not_ the implementation MyService.
+The interface `MyServiceInterface` will be registered and injected and _not_ the implementation MyService.
 {{< /note >}}

 ## Corda Service lifecycle

 The `CordaService` interface extends `ServiceLifecycleObserver` which contains a default function, `onEvent`, for reacting to service lifecycle events.
-This is a default function with an empty function body so that it is optional for a Corda service to override this function, meaning that having code to react to specific lifecycle events is opt-in.
+This is a default function with an empty function body so that it is optional for a Corda Service to override this function, meaning that having code to react to specific lifecycle events is opt-in.

 ```kotlin
 // [CordaService] provides the ability to subscribe to lifecycle events due to inheritting [ServiceLifecycleObserver]'s behaviour.